unpro-grammer/splitty/README.md

+# Splitting Costs

+Set up a group of people.

+Further functionalities become available with 2+ participants.

+Track each expense, with the assumption that all expenses contribute towards group activities and should be split equally among the group.

+Data persists across sessions unless cleared.

+## Technologies Used

-# Vue 3 + TypeScript + Vite
+Made with Vue 3 + TypeScript + Vite + Tailwind.

-This template should help get you started developing with Vue 3 and TypeScript in Vite.
-The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.
+## Usage

+In the project directory:
+`npm install`
+`npm run dev`

-`npx prettier --write .`
+`npx prettier --write .` to format.
-^^format

-Learn more about the recommended Project Setup and IDE Support in the [Vue Docs TypeScript Guide](https://vuejs.org/guide/typescript/overview.html#project-setup).